GraphicsBlast

 The coordinates now vary along the Y and Z axes, but flat in the X. It will have some left-right dimensionality, and some up-down.
 If we position it in front of the camera, it will therefore be visible in the world coordinate system.

-Before we going any further, I'm also going to adjust our handleEvents function.
+I'm also going to adjust our handleEvents function here.
 I'm going to make it so that pressing the arrow keys (or "WASD") will adjust our x, y, z variables, in effect altering the camera's position allowing it to move around our world.
 I'm not going to do anything fancy right now, just simply adjust the position based on which key was pressed, in effect strafing the camera around.

 {